 - direct the abuser to provide suitable alternative housing for you when the abuser is the sole owner or lessee of the home;

 - award temporary custody or temporary visitation rights of any minor children born to, or adopted by, you and the abuser;

-- award financial support to you (if you and the abuser are married) and other persons the abuser has an obligation to support such as any children you have together;
+- award financial support to anyone else who the abuser has an obligation to support, such as any children you have together;

 - direct the abuser to attend available counseling programs that address violence and control issues or substance abuse problems;2

 - direct the abuser to get rid of all firearms in his/her possession within 48 hours by giving them to a third party who is not prohibited from possessing firearms, selling them, or disposing of them in any other legal way.
 In addition, the order of protection will include language warning the abuser that s/he is prohibited from possessing firearms while the order of protection is in effect.3

 1 TN ST §§ 36-3-606(a); 36-3-621(a)

 2 TN ST § 36-3-606(b)

 What types of protection orders are there?
 How long do they last?

 In Tennessee, there are two types of protection orders for victims of domestic abuse, stalking, and sexual assault: